Durham special counsel investigation: Acquittal of Michael Sussmann

 Sussmann was acquitted on May 31, 2022.
 The New York Times reported in January 2023 that two prosecutors on Durham's team had argued to him that the evidence against Sussmann was too thin to pursue charges, and that an acquittal would undermine public faith in Durham's investigation and law enforcement.
 After Durham pursued the prosecution, one of the prosecutors resigned in protest while another left for another job.
 Durham's prosecution allowed him to make public large amounts of information insinuating involvement of the Hillary Clinton campaign that were not related to Sussman's prosecution on narrow charges.
 After the Sussmann prosecution failed, Barr stated it "accomplished something far more important" because it "crystallized the central role played by the Hillary campaign in launching as a dirty trick the whole Russiagate collusion narrative and fanning the flames of it."

 Alfa-Bank investigation

-CNN reported later in September that the Durham grand jury had subpoenaed documents from Perkins Coie.
+CNN reported later in September 2021 that the Durham grand jury had subpoenaed documents from Perkins Coie.
 CNN had viewed emails between Sussmann and others who were researching the server communications, including Joffe, showing that Durham's indictment of Sussmann cited only portions of the emails.
 The indictment included an unidentified researcher stating in an email, "The only thing that drive[s] us at this point is that we just do not like [Trump]."
 CNN's review of other emails indicated the researchers later broadened the scope of their examination for presentation to the FBI.
 Joffe's attorney asserted the indictment contained cherry-picked information to misrepresent what had transpired.
 Defense lawyers for the scientists who researched the internet traffic between the Trump Organization and Alfa-Bank said that Durham's indictment is misleading and that their clients stand by their findings.

+The FBI investigated the purported link and found no improper cyber connection between the Trump Organization and Alfa-Bank; both companies denied any secret communications channel.
+Sussmann was acquitted by a federal jury in May 2022 after a trial in which his defense argued he had no reason to doubt the data provided by Joffe and his researchers.
+Joffe was never charged.